DoubleBridges/door-order-parser/README.md

-# door-order-parser
+# Door Order Parser
-Reads a door list from the jobs folder and generates a door order for each door style and wood type.
+CLI tool that reads a door list from the jobs folder and generates a door order for each door style and wood type.

 You must pass an argument that is a job name as a string.